xlladdins/xll/docs/Excel4MacrosQ-S.md

     > are considered data.
 Microsoft Excel will then generate the
     > appropriate data labels for the output table.

->
+> &nbsp;

-Confid    is an additional confidence level to apply to the regression.
+Confid&nbsp;&nbsp;&nbsp;&nbsp;is an additional confidence level to apply to the regression.
 If omitted, confid is 95%.

-Soutrng    is the first cell (the upper-left cell) in the output table or the name, as text, of the new sheet to contain the summary output table.
+Soutrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of the new sheet to contain the summary output table.
 If FALSE, blank, or omitted, places the summary output table in a new workbook.
 Microsoft Excel version 5.0 uses a single output table for REGRESS; Microsoft Excel version 4.0 used three different output tables for summary, residual, and probability data.

-Residuals    is a logical value.
+Residuals&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If residuals is TRUE, REGRESS includes residuals in the output table.
 If residuals is FALSE or omitted, residuals are not included.

-Sresiduals    is a logical value.
+Sresiduals&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If sresiduals is TRUE, REGRESS includes standardized residuals in the output table.
 If sresiduals is FALSE or omitted, standardized residuals are not included.

-Rplots    is a logical value.
+Rplots&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If rplots is TRUE, REGRESS generates separate charts for each x versus the residual.
 If rplots is FALSE or omitted, separate charts are not generated.

-Lplots    is a logical value.
+Lplots&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If lplots is TRUE, REGRESS generates a chart showing the regression line fitted to the observed values.
 If lplots is FALSE or omitted, the chart is not generated.

-Routrng    is the first cell (the upper-left cell) in the residuals output table or the name, as text, of the new sheet to contain the residuals output table.
+Routrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the residuals output table or the name, as text, of the new sheet to contain the residuals output table.
 If FALSE, blank, or omitted, places the residuals output table in a new worksheet.
 This argument is for compatibility with Microsoft Excel version 4.0 only and is ignored in later versions.

-Nplots    is a logical value.
+Nplots&nbsp;&nbsp;&nbsp;&nbsp;is a logical value.
 If nplots is TRUE, REGRESS generates a chart of normal probabilities.
 If nplots is FALSE or omitted, the chart is not generated.

-Poutrng    is the first cell (the upper-left cell) in the probability data output table or the name, as text, of the new sheet to contain the probability output table.
+Poutrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the probability data output table or the name, as text, of the new sheet to contain the probability output table.
 If FALSE, blank, or omitted, places the probability output table in a new worksheet.
 This argument is for compatibility with Microsoft Excel version 4.0 only and is ignored in later versions.

 Return to [top](#Q)